-- A total of 36 credits for a BA degree and at least a 44 credits for a BS degree - At least four courses at the 3000+ level, one of which must be an independent study, internship or capstone course that demonstrates integrated work - At least 20 credits for a BA and 28 credits for a BS in the ICM must be taken at North Park University.
+- A total of at least 36 credits for a BA degree and at least 44 credits for a BS degree - At least four courses at the 3000+ level, one of which must be an independent study, internship or capstone course that demonstrates integrated work - At least 20 credits for a BA and 28 credits for a BS in the ICM must be taken at North Park University. - Within one academic department, a student may take no more than 24 credits for a BA and 32 credits for a BS. - A student must receive a C or better in courses for the ICM.

-In order for such a program to be approved, the student must obtain:
+In order for such a program to be approved, the student must:

-- 1. The permission of the departments of each named academic area involved. - The signature of a faculty member who will be responsible for supervising the ICM. - 3.
-Approval by the - School/Faculty of the faculty member who will be responsible for supervising the ICM - Entire Faculty - All approvals must be completed in the academic year prior to graduation.
-For example a student graduating in May 2006 must have the ICM approved by May 2005.
+- Obtain the permission of the departments of each named academic area involved.
+Documentation of permission must be provided, such as a memo or letter. - Obtain the signature of a faculty member who will be responsible for supervising the ICM. - 3.
+Gain the approval from the - Curriculum and Instruction Committee - Entire Faculty - 4.
+Complete the Individually Constructed Major Proposal Form.

+All approvals must be completed in the academic year prior to graduation.
+For example a student graduating in May 2007 must have the ICM approved by May 2006.